Architecture documentation

 <Card title="Principles and scope" href="/docs/architects/overview/principles-and-scope">

-Inspect the architecture choices DALP makes and the decisions that remain with the client.
+Inspect the architecture choices DALP makes and the decisions that remain with the deploying organisation.
+Reviewers use this page to map responsibilities before approval.

 </Card>